Into The House Of Mouse - We move to Orlando

 I figured that, since they were still so young, we had a great opportunity to show the boys the country as we schlepped them across it so, we rented an RV and on Leap Day 2004, we headed East.
 We spent the first night in Vegas with my sister and my best friend, Jill.
 The next day we drove across Hoover Dam, something I’ve always wanted to do.
 And to be honest, I’m still a bit miffed there wasn’t that painted line on the road like you see in the movies; you know, the one that says Nevada on one side and Arizona on the other… We went to the Grand Canyon.
 You should really ask Eli about that one if you ever get the chance!
 We went to the Petrified Forest National Park, White Sands National Monument and the New Mexico Museum of Space History, which is small but really worth it.

 Even despite Dylan having picked up some kind of stomach bug, we were having a great time.
 But, with our current political climate, I feel the need to say this; I’m so grateful to have seen these incredible fixtures of nature and many others across our amazing nation, and to have been able to share these things with my children.
 These places MUST BE PROTECTED!
 So please call, write or donate, help raise a voice to protect our nation’s most beautiful places!
+Thank you.

 And then, the coolest thing happened…

 We took a wrong turn somewhere in White Sands and came out of the park on a different road than we had intended.
 It was very foggy and very flat but, off in the distance there was clearly a something, and it was big.
 It wasn’t on any of the maps and, as this was before GPS, I mean a real paper with big folds in it; map.
 This happy accident was about to check an item off my bucket list!